Analyzing SELLAS Life Sciences Group (SLS) and Its Competitors

 |2.57

-SELLAS Life Sciences Group currently has a consensus price target of $18.38, indicating a potential upside of 96.10%.
-As a group, “Pharmaceutical preparations” companies have a potential upside of 52.10%.
-Given SELLAS Life Sciences Group’s stronger consensus rating and higher possible upside, equities research analysts plainly believe SELLAS Life Sciences Group is more favorable than its peers.
+SELLAS Life Sciences Group presently has a consensus price target of $18.38, suggesting a potential upside of 96.10%.
+As a group, “Pharmaceutical preparations” companies have a potential upside of 53.21%.
+Given SELLAS Life Sciences Group’s stronger consensus rating and higher probable upside, equities research analysts plainly believe SELLAS Life Sciences Group is more favorable than its peers.

 |SELLAS Life Sciences Group